Seminar-style education at Tembusu College

 The university requires all undergraduates (with the exception of Law, Medicine, Dentistry and Nursing) to complete the GER1000 Quantitative Reasoning (QR) module.
 This is the fifth GE module, and serves to complete the GE requirement for UTCP students.
 This module will be pre-allocated to you in your first or second semester

 This has two main advantages: firstly, it gives students the opportunity to fulfill four university-level requirements and an unrestricted elective in the form of seminar-style learning closely integrated with residential life; secondly, it provides students with a certificate upon completion of the five-module programme.
 In other words, a college education adds substantial value to one's university degree programme at no extra cost in time or tuition.

 Note that some NUS degree programmes are not compatible with the UTCP.
-For students with no General Education requirements – such as those from non-modular faculties (Law, Medicine, and Dentistry), students who enter the College in their second or third year, and students with structural constraints in their degree programmes – adjusted learning plans that are less intensive than the UTCP will be created.
+For students with no General Education requirements – such as those from non-modular faculties (Law, Medicine, Dentistry and Nursing), students who enter the College in their second or third year, and students with structural constraints in their degree programmes – adjusted learning plans that are less intensive than the UTCP will be created.
 Students from every faculty at NUS are encouraged to apply to the college.